Skip to content

-- Reading Like a Historian (Stanford History Education Group) is a great website for innovative inquiry and literacy lessons that you can use in your classroom.
-This is some of the best material out there that is ready-to-use in a Social Studies classroom.
+- Reading Like a Historian (Stanford History Education Group) This is a great website for inquiry and literacy lessons for the Social Studies classroom.
+This is some of the best material out there that is ready-to-use in for content-relevant literacy instruction.
 If you’re not sure how to begin designing your own lesson plans, you should definitely check out the awesome materials on this website.

 - The Library of Congress has a lot of exciting lesson plans in the Teaching With Primary Sources portion of their website.
 Any primary source related to American history (print as well as graphic) can likely be found at this site!

 - Readworks.org is an amazing website to find literacy lessons, but I especially like the reading passage database because you can search for passages by reading level and topic!
 I’m going to be using this quite a bit!